 We’ll try to update this article accordingly if any changes to operating schedules take place.

-Universal CityWalk and all hotels at Universal Orlando Resort will remain closed during this time.
 Endless Summer’s Dockside Inn & Suites, which was scheduled to open on March 17, has been delayed.
 A new opening date will be announced at a later time.
-Universal is offering flexible programs for guests who have booked travel packages, tickets or accommodations.
-Guests are encouraged to call 877-801-9720 for more information or assistance.

 Both Peacock Live! and Bravo’s Top Chef Food & Wine Festival has been pushed back to a date to be determined later.
 While the event’s official postponement was listed as “uncertainties with the event’s programming elements”, it’s probable that the uncertainties were due to the precautions being taken by some of the attendees.
 The Running Universal event featuring DreamWorks Animation’s Trolls planned for April 26, 2020 at Universal Studios Hollywood has been canceled.
 For questions, including exchanges or refunds, guests are encouraged to call 1-800-UNIVERSAL.

-Universal Studios Japan has once again extended the closure of the park to Sunday, April 12, 2020, and will reassess the situation if another extension of the closure is needed.
+Universal Studios Japan has once again extended the closure of the park until May 31 and will continue to reassess the situation to determine a definite opening date at a later time.

-Universal Studios Singapore will be closing on April 7th due to the government ordering all non-essential businesses to cease operation to combat the spread of the virus.
-The order will remain in place through May 4.
+Universal Studios Singapore has extended its closure until Monday, June 1 due to the government ordering all non-essential businesses to cease operation to combat the spread of the virus.

 FREQUENTLY ASKED QUESTIONS